-- Cross Chola Pass (5,420m) – one of the highest pass of the Everest region.
+- Cross Chola Pass (5,420m) – one of the highest passes of the Everest region.

-- Superb views of eight thousand meter mountains
+- Superb views of eight thousand-meter mountains including the world’s highest peak Mt.
+Everest (8,848m).

-- Thrilling mountain flights from Kathmandu to Lukla
+- Thrilling mountain flights from Kathmandu to Lukla, observing the varied landscape of Nepal.

 Everest Chola Pass Trek